 At Beetroot, we believe it’s better to over-communicate rather than buttoning up your team’s mouth.
 Yet, cluttering up a desktop with communication tools won’t make things any better.
 Your communication strategy should be lean and clean, allowing everyone to stay updated but not overwhelmed by new-message-notifications.
 Our golden rule is to choose up to three communication platforms and stick to them.

 Don’t save efforts when hiring

-Hiring people for a distributed team is not as black and white as it’s painted.
+Hiring people for a dedicated development team is not as black and white as it’s painted.
 In reality, constructing an in-house and a distributed team are quite similar.
 Building a meaningful distance relationship, however, is obviously more difficult (but that’s for another day).

 During your search for a unicorn, don’t ever forget the two words “consistency” and “rigor”.
 Even if you need new team members at the drop of a hat, don’t rush the hiring process.
 One of our more exceptional cases involved 100 qualified candidates, who we presented to a client before they opted to go ahead with one of them.
 This is not to say that a hiring process should be long, but if you need time to build a successful team, don’t hesitate to take it.
 Long searches certainly do put a break on your business, but they generally pay off in the long run.

 How do you make sure that all team members, scattered around the world, feel involved and treated fairly—two important components of employee happiness?